 Once you make your way through WildWoods, follow the signs for Fernbank Forest to access the original acreage that is one of the largest old-growth urban forests in the country –including trees up to 300 years old, and many champion trees.

-- Guided tours available.
+Guided tours available.
 Keep a watch on the Fernbank Museum calendar of events if you are looking for a guided walk through the forest.
 Take a bird walk or join a ranger to learn about native biodiversity and the forest ecosystem.
+(It’s a great option for kids in DeKalb County schools.)

 Fernbank Museum of Natural History’s eight million permanent exhibit called NatureQuest is geared toward their younger guests and could be reason alone to become a member (so you can go again and again).
 The two hours we spent exploring the exhibit wasn’t enough for my kindergartner and I had to drag him away.